Hennepin Civil Court

 How do I get a copy of a judgment or other documents in a court case?

 For a fee ($5 for each name searched), the court will search for a specific name in the civil judgments records.
-Judgment search requests can be made in person at the Judgments Office, or by submitting a Judgment Record Search Request Form.
+Judgment search requests can be made in person at the Judgments Office or by submitting a Judgment Record Search Request Form.
+You may also search for judgment records online using Judgment Search - Minnesota Court Records Online (MCRO).
 To get copies of other kinds of court records, please visit the District Court Records Center.

 What are the court filing fees?